ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/files/file_upload_preferences.rst

 impose a limit.
 The size is defined in pixels.
 This option only applies to uploaded images and not other file types.

-**Note:** If either the maximum height or maximum width is set and the other left blank, images that exceed the specified setting will still be resized, using the specified setting as the master dimension.
+.. note:: If either the maximum height or maximum width is set and the
+	other left blank, images that exceed the specified setting will still be resized, using the specified setting as the master dimension.

 Image Properties
 ~~~~~~~~~~~~~~~~